amacias2/SOAR/README.md

 ## Deployment

-Run it on the requested server and implement [ ... ]
+Run it on the requested server and implement [ ... ] curl wgit

 ## Stretch Goals